zhaoliang10500/Ballistic_Projector/README.md

 ## Releases

 From time to time (about once a week), you will be asked to create a release that represents your progress so far.
 A release is simply a tagged git commit.
+To do that, go to Releases:

+github.com/mcgill-ecse211-f19/project-ecse211_gXX/releases

+(Replace XX with your team number)

-To do that, select Releases > New Release, and give your release an appropriate name and description, eg:
+Then select Draft a new release, and give your release an appropriate tag, name and description, eg:

+**Tag version:** v1.0.0

 #### Version 1.0